 Diagnosis of rotator cuff tears

 A rotator cuff tear is diagnosed in a full physical exam with your doctor.

 Your doctor will take your full medical history and determine how the injury occurred and what activities make your symptoms worse.
 The provider will also move your shoulder to determine range of motion and what positions make the symptoms feel the worst.

-Your doctor doctor may order an MRI to confirm your diagnosis, they can show where the tear is located or give the doctor an idea if the tear is new or old.
+Your doctor may order an MRI to confirm your diagnosis, they can show where the tear is located or give the doctor an idea if the tear is new or old.